 Located just north of the Oklahoma border, the town was established in 1871 and named in honor of United States Senator Alexander T. Caldwell, of Leavenworth, Kansas.
 The first building was erected by Captain C. H. Stone, one of the founders of the townsite, who built a log house that was used as a store and the first post office.
 Stone became the fledgling city’s first postmaster.
 Other buildings soon followed including a hotel, other businesses, and the Red Light Saloon, which thrived with both Indian and cowboy customers.

 Situated along the Chisholm Trail, the town catered to the many cowboys who passed by with their large cattle herds on their way to Abilene and Wichita.
 However, it remained little more than a trading post up until 1879, when it had about 260 residents.

-However, when the Santa Fe Railroad extended its line to Caldwell, Wichita investors soon took notice and formed a town company in 1879, selling lots for $125 .
+When the Santa Fe Railroad extended its line to Caldwell, Wichita investors took notice and formed a town company in 1879, selling lots for $125.
 The city was incorporated and quickly promoted its opportunity as a cattle shipping point.
 The town grew quickly and soon boasted some 1,500 people.

 As the cowboys began to drive the cattle up the Chisholm Trail to Caldwell, the town took on all of the elements of a lawless frontier settlement.
 These many drovers gave the town its nickname, the “Border Queen.”

 As the town sprouted saloons, gambling dens, and brothels, the first town north of Indian Territory provided a place where the cowboys could go wild after months on the dusty and treacherous trail.
 Gunfights, showdowns, general hell-raising, and hangings soon became commonplace.